Configure suspicious user activity detection in NetApp Ransomware Resilience

 Ransomware Resilience supports detection of suspicious user behavior in detection policies, enabling you to address ransomware incidents at the user-level.

-Agents and collectors
+User activity agents and collectors

-An agent can host multiple data collectors.
+A user activity agent can host multiple data collectors.
 Data collectors send data to a SaaS location for analysis.
 There are two types of collectors:

 -

-the data collector collects user activity data from ONTAP.
+The data collector collects user activity data from ONTAP.

 -

-the user directory connector connects to your directory to map user IDs to usernames.
+The user directory connector connects to your directory to map user IDs to usernames.

 Collectors are configured in the Ransomware Resilience settings.